maxdug/maxdug.github.io/recipes/index.md

 <div class="article" markdown="1">

 # Recipes
-My wife and I are pescitarian, but all of the recipes below are vegitarian or vegan.
-I like to translate all of the recipes to have ingredient amount inline in the directions.
-Groccery checklists are at the bottom of each recipe.
+This page is a work in progress - I'm slowly bringing in my recipes from my notes app.
+All of the recipes below are vegitarian or vegan.
+Ingredient amounts are place inline in the directions.
+Groccery lists are at the bottom of each recipe.

 ## Mains
 <!-- Using https://stackoverflow.com/questions/17118551/generating-a-list-of-pages-not-posts-in-a-given-category#17913214 -->